Dnipro: 2022 Russian invasion of Ukraine

-In the wake of the Russian invasion of Ukraine on 24 February 2022, and with developing military fronts near Kyiv and to the north, east and south, Dnipro has become a logistical hub for humanitarian aid and a reception point for people fleeing the war.
+In the wake of the full-scale Russian invasion of Ukraine on 24 February 2022, and with developing military fronts near Kyiv and to the north, east and south, Dnipro has become a logistical hub for humanitarian aid and a reception point for people fleeing the war.
 Roughly equidistant from the war's major theatres in the east and the south, the city's location is proving critical for supplying the Ukrainian defence effort.
 At the same time, its control of a Dnieper River crossing and the opportunity it would provide to cut off Ukrainian forces in the Donbas makes the city a high-value target for the Russians.

 Dnipro is reported as the only city in Ukraine where a volunteer formation has been created under direct control of the Dnipro City Council.
 It is called the "Dnieper Guard" (Варти Дніпра, Varty Dnipra).
 The mayor of Dnipro, Borys Filatov has dismissed suggestions that the group remained Ihor Kolomoyskyi's "private army".
 Kolomoyskyi has helped with some equipment purchases, but the force performs defence and law and order functions under the leadership of the national police.